microsoft/vscode-docs/docs/java/java-tutorial.md

 This page also allows you to configure your JDK anytime you want in various levels.
 You can get it by using the command **Java: Configure Java Runtime**.

-With the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), we also provide an easy way for you to start Java with VS Code by using the command **Java: Getting Started**.
+With the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack), we also provide an easy way for you to start Java with VS Code by using the command **Java: Getting Started** from the Command Palette (`kb((workbench.action.showCommands)`).
 This command opens a Quick Start guide as well as tips for code editing and debugging.
 It also has a FAQ to answer some of the most asked questions.

 ![Java Getting Started](images/java-tutorial/getting-started.png)